from `bindings/python/examples/quickstart.py`

 visual.data('ms', ms * value)

-# We add another control, a slider controlling an int between 1 and 4, to change the colormap.
+# We add a second, slider controlling an integer between 1 and 4, to change the colormap.

 cmaps = ['viridis', 'cividis', 'autumn', 'winter']